Home computer: Notable home computers

-The time line below describes many of the most popular or significant home computers of the late 1970s and of the 1980s.
+The timeline below describes many of the most popular or significant home computers of the late 1970s and of the 1980s.

 The most popular home computers in the USA up to 1985 were: the TRS-80 (1977), various models of the Apple II (first introduced in 1977), the Atari 400/800 (1979) and its follow-up models, the VIC-20 (1980), and the Commodore 64 (1982).
 The VIC-20 was the first computer of any type to sell over one million units.
-At one point in 1983 Commodore was selling as many 64s as the rest of the industry's computers combined.
+At one point in 1983, Commodore was selling as many 64s as the rest of the industry's computers combined.

 The British market was different, as relatively high prices and lower disposable incomes reduced the appeal of most American products.
 New Scientist stated in 1977 that "the price of an American kit in dollars rapidly translates into the same figure in pounds sterling by the time it has reached the shores of Britain".
 The Commodore 64 was also popular, but a BYTE columnist stated in 1985:

 It's not easy for a U.K. citizen to write about home computers for an American magazine.
 We use the term to refer to an altogether different object on our side of the Atlantic.

 In the U.S.A., an Apple II is a home computer; the IBM PC in its smaller configurations is a home computer; the Macintosh is a home computer.
 Home computers use floppy disks for mass storage and perform useful functions like word processing and income tax preparation as well as playing games.